pertti-hallikainen/pertti-hallikainen.github.io/site/content/posts/moon-knight-review.md

 Moon Knight (season 1) is a humorous superhero adventure.
 It presents a world where the Egyptian gods and their mythology is literally real (the same way as Asgard was in Thor) and presents a psychologically loaded origin story for the antihero Moon Knight.

 Certainly entertaining throughout the 6 episode runtime.
-Bonus points for the charismatic performance of Ethan Hawke.
+Ethan Hawke was also great as the charismatic cult leader Arthur Harrow.